 Starting your culture:

-Place the copepod starter culture in the bucket of sterilised saltwater to allow it to acclimatise.
+- Place the copepod starter culture in the bucket of sterilized saltwater to acclimatize.

-Wait 10 minutes then open the bag and slowly add the copepod starter culture
+- After 10 minutes, open the bag and gently introduce the copepod starter culture.

-Add enough Liquid 60 to maintain a light green colour between feedings.
-Typically this will be 2-3 ml of Liquid 60 daily per million rotifers.
+- Maintain a light green color between feedings by adding approximately 2-3 ml of Liquid 60 daily per million rotifers.

 Harvesting Your Rotifers to feed a Reef Tank, Mandarin, Reefugium:

 Before harvesting your copepod remove the airline and let sit for 10-15min.
 This will ensure any algae pieces and detritus sink to the bottom.
 After taking what you need, siphon some of (algae & detritus) from the bottom this will keep the culture clean and running continuously for many months.
 This will not damage the copepod at all.

 - Harvest 20-30% of your copepod culture.
 This is best done by siphoning into a separate bucket and through plankton mesh of around 50 micron.